 EFA visits JRC headquarter in Ispra (VA)

-At September 24th EFA, the CTL (Center for Transport and Logistics), BrianSign (cognitive neuroscience) and Sacred Heart University of Milan visited the Joint Research Center in Ispra.
+At September 24th EFA, the CTL (Center for Transport and Logistics), BrianSign (cognitive neuroscience) and Sacred Heart University of Milan visited the Joint Research Centre of the European Commission, in Ispra.

-A special thanks to Biaggio Ciuffo and Monica Grosso, the JRC officials who were very willing to show the structure, including the “LA Vela”, the structure to check the actual pollution of vehicles with EURO standards.
+A special thanks to Biagio Ciuffo and Monica Grosso, the JRC officials who were very willing to show the structure, including the “Vehicle Emissions Laboratory (VELA) Labs”, the facilities to check the actual pollution of vehicles with EURO standards.
 EFA is committed to providing all the data at its disposal to support the production of scientific evidence for high-level driving training in Europe.

 EFA attends a Semana Vial in Murcia (ES)